March Madness is on the way. ...

 Cheap Champagne Buying Guide

-If you're not prepared to pop for a minimum $20 a bottle for the real stuff, you'll have to make do with sparkling wine.
-The label on a bottle of inexpensive sparkling wine should give some clues about its quality; some labels, but not all, mention the origin of the grapes, the level of sweetness, the alcohol content, and perhaps the flavor notes.
-Knowing how low price champagne is made can make all the difference, and when possible, choose a bottle whose contents were produced using the traditional French method -- this should give you a close approximation of the true taste of champagne.
-Such detail on a label, however, is rare.
+If you're not prepared to shell out a minimum $20 for a bottle of the real stuff, you'll have to make do with sparkling wine.
+The label on these bottles should provide clues about its quality; some labels, but not all, mention the origin of the grapes, the level of sweetness, the alcohol content, and perhaps the flavor notes.
+Knowing how low-price champagne is produced can make all the difference.
+When possible, choose a bottle whose contents were made using the traditional French method, which should give you a close approximation of the true taste of champagne.
+That said, such detail on a label is rare.

-The tendency of wine to sparkle was considered a flaw by winemakers in the Middle Ages because the internal pressure caused bottles to burst; the reverberating effect of one bottle exploding could destroy an entire harvest and financially devastate a vineyard.
+The tendency of wine to sparkle was considered a flaw by winemakers in the Middle Ages because the internal pressure caused bottles to burst.
+The reverberating effect of one bottle exploding could destroy an entire harvest and financially devastate a vineyard.
 But by the 17th century, the production of reinforced glass bottles combined with the use of an ancient Roman technique for producing corks meant sparkling wines could be kept stable.
 Although the French were slow to embrace the sparkling nature of wines, they ultimately perfected the process.
-Today, true Champagne must adhere to strict laws pertaining to place of production, production process, and quality of the finished product.
-In other words, bottles labeled Champagne must hail from the French region of the same name and be made according to the process now known as methode Champenoise.
+These days French sparkling wines coming from outside the Champagne region are distinguished by the terms "Mousseux" or "Cremant"; Lucien Albrecht Cremant d'Alsace Brut Rose NV (starting at $19) is one example.

 Best Cheap Champagne